rkoeninger/ShenPrelude/api.md

 ### `index-of` : `string → string → number`

-Finds first occurance of substring in string and returns index, -1 if not found.
+Finds 0-based index of first occurrence of substring in string, -1 if not found.

-### `index-of-from` : `number → string → string → number`
+### `index-of-plus` : `number → string → string → number`

-Finds first occurance of substring in string starting from 0-based index and returns index, -1 if not found.
+Finds 0-based index of first occurrence of substring in string plus offset, -1 if not found.

 ### `inferences` : `→ number`